Flora009/M1_CaseStudy/README.md

 2. In-app decentralized exchange (DEX): Tokenlon

-    * DEX is a decentralized exchange, a peer-to-peer marketplace where transactions occur directly between crypto traders.
+    * DEX stands for decentralized exchange, it is a peer-to-peer marketplace where transactions occur directly between crypto traders.
 DEXs fulfill one of crypto’s core possibilities: fostering financial transactions that aren’t officiated by banks, brokers, or any other intermediary.
     * The Tokenlon team was initially part of imToken wallet team, it is a decentralized crypto exchange platform like coinbase, binance, etc.